Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website

 Yasuhiro Katagiri received his Ph.D in Information Engineering from the University of Tokyo in 1981.
-He worked in NTT Basic Research Labs. and ATR Research Labs.
+He worked in NTT Basic Research Labs and ATR Research Labs.
 He was director of ATR Media Information Science Laboratories.
-He is currently president at Future University Hakodate.
-He is a fellow of Japanese Society of Cognitive Science, and president of The Japanese Association of Sociolinguistic Sciences.
+He is currently president of Future University Hakodate.
+He is a fellow of the Japanese Society of Cognitive Science, and president of The Japanese Association of Sociolinguistic Sciences.

 🇩🇪 Johannes Leon KIRNBERGER